Taiwan-EU Relations

 That same month, the European Union and the United States, during the EU-US Consultations, co-chaired by then EEAS Secretary General Stefano Sannino and then US Under Secretary Victoria Nuland, affirmed the importance of maintaining peace and stability in the Taiwan Strait and called for the peaceful resolution of cross-Strait issues.
 They expressed support for Taiwan’s meaningful participation in international organisations.

-Later in the month, HR/VP Josep Borrell stressed that the EU wants to preserve peace and stability in the region, during his meeting with Chinese Foreign Minister Wang Yi in the margins of the Munich Security Conference.
+Later in the month, then HR/VP Josep Borrell stressed that the EU wants to preserve peace and stability in the region, during his meeting with Chinese Foreign Minister Wang Yi in the margins of the Munich Security Conference.

 In May 2024, EEAS issued a statement in response to China’s military drills around Taiwan, stressing that peace and stability in the Taiwan Strait are of strategic importance for regional and global security and prosperity, and that the EU has a direct interest in the preservation of the status quo in the Taiwan Strait.
-In July the same year, President von der Leyen of the European Commission presented to the European Parliament her Political Guidelines 2024-2029, in which she stated that the EU “will work with Japan, Korea, New Zealand and Australia, ... this includes our collective efforts to deploy the full range of our combined statecraft to deter China from unilaterally changing the status quo by military means, particularly over Taiwan.”
+In July the same year, President von der Leyen of the European Commission presented to the European Parliament her Political Guidelines 2024-2029, in which she stated that the EU “will work with Japan, Korea, New Zealand and Australia, ... this includes our collective efforts to deploy the full range of our combined statecraft to deter China from unilaterally changing the status quo by military means, particularly

 The current European Commission, which took office in December 2024, released the Joint White Paper for European Defence Readiness 2030 in March 2025.
 The white paper points out that China is rapidly expanding its military capabilities, including nuclear, space, and cyber capabilities.
 This shift is significantly altering the strategic balance in the Indo-Pacific.
-It also notes that “China is intensifying its political, economic, military, cyber and cognitive measures to coerce Taiwan,”stating that the “shifting Taiwan status quo raises the risk of a major disruption which would have profound economic and strategic consequences for Europe.”
+It also notes that “China is intensifying its political, economic, military, cyber and cognitive measures to coerce Taiwan,” stating that the “shifting Taiwan status quo raises the risk of a major disruption which would have profound economic and strategic consequences for Europe.”

 Taiwan- EP Relations

-From 24 to 28 February 2025, MEP Ivars Ījabs, Vice President of the Renew Group, visited Taiwan together with MEP Hannes Heide, MEP Arkadiusz Mularczyk, and MEP Vladimir Prebilič.
+From February 24 to 28, 2025, MEP Ivars Ījabs, Vice President of the Renew Group, led a delegation to Taiwan together with MEP Hannes Heide, MEP Arkadiusz Mularczyk, and MEP Vladimir Prebilič.
 The delegation held thorough discussions over issues including global geopolitical situations, Taiwan-EU bilateral relations, and explored opportunities for further cooperation.

 Taiwan - EU Scientific and Research Cooperation